Andrewchu50/public-curriculum/week-03/Day 3.md

 * Similarly in coding, let's say we have two classes - a parent and child class.
 A child class has the ability to inherit all the features of a parent class and any number of methods from the parent class can be overriden in the child class.
 * A good way to think about this is `is-a`.
 Think of a parent class called Dog for example.
 There are many types of dogs, right?
 What are some examples of dogs?
 	* A golden retriever `is-a` dog.
 A golden retriever in code would inherit from its parent class, Dog.
-* Do a live coding example and ask for feedback of what has a parent/child relationship and show inheritance.
-Some examples in case students need help: Parent/Child, Animal/Mammal, Car/Toyota
 * What do we get when we inherit things?
 We get all the methods available to the parent class.
 * We can override the parent class methods by defining our own in the child class
 * To keep code DRY, we may want to use the behavior of the parent class but do something extra before or after.
 In that case, we use the `super` method.

 Practice
 -------------